Rabindra-Sapkota/Django-HandsOn/README.md

       login_url = '/admin'
 ## Function based View
 - Example Shown above on views.py
-- Custom HTML page can be rendered
+- Custom HTML page can be rendered using `HttpResponse`
-- We can use render django template along with the context.
+- We can use render django template along with the context using `render`
-- We can render 404Error
+- We can render 404Error using `Http404`
 - We can render form
 - We can use decorator function on it to mandate login before access to webpage
 # Django Form